dedshit/JD/README.md

 # _Features_:

- > Download Songs without any limits
+ > Download Songs without any limits(no need to login)

  > Download Albums(workin on it)